Ape4Me/ape4me-agent/README.md

 Remove the protocol and domain name, so it looks like c/1527776602/1002.

 Remove the first and last path, so it looks like 1527776602.

-You can now use your final result which looks like 1527776602.

 ### Contribution
 We welcome contributions from the community.
 Feel free to fork the repository, make improvements, and submit pull requests.